francisvtran/NovoWeatherApp/README.md

 The OpenWeatherMap's Current Weather API is integrated seamlessly for accurate and up-to-date weather information across the United States.

 The app has been designed with a balance between usability and efficient resource use in mind.
-Efforts have been taken to both reduce API calls and still allow users to access often-searched queries through caching and form validation.
+Efforts have been taken to both reduce API calls and still allow users to access often-searched queries through caching.